atbolsh/TransformerHomunculus/README.md

 I want to finish a lot before retraining.
 I don't want to retrain off the cuff because it takes a lot of time and effort and I don't want it wasted.

 Small things like:
- -- transferring the saved weights
+X -- transferring the saved weights
- -- examining the trained networks, whatever happened to them X -- merging all the branches.
+X -- examining the trained networks, whatever happened to them X -- merging all the branches.
 X    -- widgets into this
 X    -- this into master